INFORMATION FOR CREDITORS

 - A debt incurred because of false or misleading statements

 - A result of a malicious act of the debtor

-Consult a lawyer promptly if you believe your claim might falls in one or more of the above categories.
-In some case you must file an action in the bankruptcy court to determine the dischargability of the debt or the debt will be discharged.
-The time lines are very short in bankruptcy, so DO NOT SIT ON YOUR RIGHTS.
+Consult a lawyer promptly if you believe your claim might fall in one or more of the above categories.
+In some cases you must file an action in the bankruptcy court to determine the dischargability of the debt or the debt will be discharged.
+The timelines are very short in bankruptcy, so DO NOT SIT ON YOUR RIGHTS.
 More about objections to discharge.

-- Do I know something about the debtor which makes me believe that the debtors are not being honest with the bankruptcy court?
+- Do I know something about the debtor that makes me believe that the debtors are not being honest with the bankruptcy court?

 - Was I paid anything by the debtor within the year before filing?

 The Bankruptcy Code permits a trustee or a debtor-in-possession to recover from creditors payments made shortly (90 days for non-insiders, one year for insiders such as family members) before the bankruptcy filing where the payment gave the creditor more than other, similarly situated, creditors would get through the bankruptcy process.
-If the payments were regular, ordinary course of business payments or if the payments did not aggregate more than $600 of consumer debt payment during the 90 days prior to filing, then the payments are not preferences.
-If you are the recipient of a preference you are not required to do anything unless a demand for turnover if sent to you by the trustee.
-If a demand is made, you should consult with competent bankruptcy counsel as to your options prior to doing anything.
+If the payments were regular, ordinary course of business payments or if the payments did not aggregate more than $600 of consumer debt payment during the 90 days before filing, then the payments are not preferences.
+If you are the recipient of a preference you are not required to do anything unless a demand for a turnover is sent to you by the trustee.
+If a demand is made, you should consult with competent bankruptcy counsel as to your options before doing anything.

 I. As the case continues creditors should continue to monitor the case and take appropriate actions in Reorganization Cases.